ChoreStars

 From the journal

-Notes on care for the people you love.
+Notes on the practice.

 - 01